-- 3.2. ratio of lectures and seminars: 33,33% seminar, 66,67% lecture - 4.
-Name of major(s), specializations (where it is taught): Nemzetközi tanulmányok MA nemzetközi gazdasági kapcsolatok specializáció - 5.
+- 4. Name of major(s), specializations (where it is taught): Nemzetközi tanulmányok MA nemzetközi gazdasági kapcsolatok specializáció - 5.
 Name of organizational unit responsible for its education: Faculty of Public Governance and International Studies, Department of Economics and International Economics - 6.
 Name, position, academic degree of tutor responsible for the curriculum: Gábor Kutasi Dr., PhD, associate professor

+7. Number and types of classes

+7.1. full number of classes/semester:

-- 7.1.1.
-Full time course: 42 (28 LEC + 14 SEM) - 7.1.2.
-Part time course: 12 (8 LEC + 4 SEM) - 7.2. weekly number of classes full time course: 3 (2 LEC + 1 SEM)
+7.1.1.
+Full time course: 42 (28 LEC + 14 SEM)

+7.1.2.
+Part time course: 12 (8 LEC + 4 SEM)
-7.3.
-Further special or unique methods applied throughout of the course: -

-8. The academic content of the subject: The course provides an overview of the theoretical and practical issues of the international business environment and the operational characteristics of multinational companies.
+- 7.2. weekly number of classes full time course: 3 (2 LEC + 1 SEM) - 7.3.
+Further special or unique methods applied throughout of the course: - - 8.
+The academic content of the subject: The course provides an overview of the theoretical and practical issues of the international business environment and the operational characteristics of multinational companies.
 She focuses on international business strategies, leadership, organization and management solutions.
 Practical solutions to major management challenges stemming from cultural differences are also presented.
 The aim of the course is to introduce students to the world of multinational companies, to the concepts and theoretical frameworks of multinational / transnational corporations, and to prepare them for the interpretation, evaluation of corporate internationalization and the operation / functions of an internationalized company.
 In the past and in the present, it is the responsibility of managers to develop a corporate strategy and to make investment decisions taking into account the interests of shareholders.
 Cross-border work entails additional constraints but also opportunities for a company.
 Successful managers pay attention to what is important for both domestic and foreign clients and stakeholders, and fine-tune entrepreneurial activity with innovation in a technical-administrative sense.
 The course focuses on key drivers and changes in the international scene, discusses necessary governance and organizational tasks, and includes a number of case studies as part of the curriculum to be presented to demonstrate how international managers can serve their individual and organizational goals now and in the decades to come.